 10.6.
 The Event: The Lecture is open to the campus and the community.
 The Lecture is about 20 to 30 minutes long.
 A reception, organized by Faculty Affairs, follows the Lecture.

-11.0 FACULTY SERVICE RECOGNITION AWARDS
+11.0 FACULTY LONG SERVICE RECOGNITION AWARDS

-11.1 Purpose: The Faculty Service Recognition Award honors faculty members who have served the University for 20 or more years.
+11.1 Purpose: The Faculty Long Service Recognition Award honors faculty members who have served the University honorably for 20 or more years.

-11.2 Eligibility: All Unit-3 faculty of the University who have served any combination of full or part-time service of 20 or more years are eligible for recognition.
+11.2 Eligibility: All Unit-3 faculty of the University who have served any combination of full or part-time service of 20 or more years are eligible to be reviewed by the Academic Senate for recognition.
 Eligible faculty shall receive this award after 20 years of service at the University and every five years thereafter.
-Faculty Affairs will generate a list of awardees during the spring semester of each academic year.
+Faculty Affairs will generate a list of faculty who are eligible for consideration by the Senate during the spring semester of each academic year.

+11.2 The Executive Committee of the Academic Senate will review the list of potential awardees, and will forward a list of those who have served the University honorably for 20 or more years to the Academic Senate for its approval.

 11.3 Academic Affairs will distribute a list of awardees to appropriate academic units and publicize the list at appropriate venues.
 Academic units are encouraged to publicly honor awardees.